jhobz/KH2-Lua-Library/docs/reference/constants/README.md

 ## Constant types/classes

-Besides [KH2ValueConstant][ref-kh2valueconstant], which should be considered a base class and not instantiated directly, there are several classes of constants defined by the library.
+Besides [KH2ValueConstant][ref-kh2valueconstant], which should be considered an abstract class and not instantiated directly, there are several classes of constants defined by the library.
 You can view the reference sheet for each via the links below, which also include a full list of game IDs and strings known by the library.